bishal208/Codetech-Task-1/README.md

 ---

-## ðŸ“„ Features
+## Features

-âœ… Loads a dataset (Iris dataset with a synthetic categorical feature for demonstration).
+- Loads a dataset (Iris dataset with a synthetic categorical feature for demonstration).
-âœ… Identifies numeric and categorical columns automatically.
+- Identifies numeric and categorical columns automatically.
-âœ… Handles missing values (imputation).
+- Handles missing values (imputation).
-âœ… Scales numeric data (standardization).
+- Scales numeric data (standardization).
-âœ… Encodes categorical data (one-hot encoding).
+- Encodes categorical data (one-hot encoding).
-âœ… Splits data into training and testing sets.
+- Splits data into training and testing sets.
-âœ… Saves the transformed datasets and the preprocessing pipeline to disk.
+- Saves the transformed datasets and the preprocessing pipeline to disk.

 ---
-## ðŸ“„ Features
+## Features

-âœ… Loads a dataset (Iris dataset with a synthetic categorical feature for demonstration).
+- Loads a dataset (Iris dataset with a synthetic categorical feature for demonstration).
-âœ… Identifies numeric and categorical columns automatically.
+- Identifies numeric and categorical columns automatically.
-âœ… Handles missing values (imputation).
+- Handles missing values (imputation).
-âœ… Scales numeric data (standardization).
+- Scales numeric data (standardization).
-âœ… Encodes categorical data (one-hot encoding).
+- Encodes categorical data (one-hot encoding).
-âœ… Splits data into training and testing sets.
+- Splits data into training and testing sets.
-âœ… Saves the transformed datasets and the preprocessing pipeline to disk.
+- Saves the transformed datasets and the preprocessing pipeline to disk.

 ---

-## ðŸš€ Getting Started
+## Getting Started

 ### Prerequisites